Last Updated on February 1, 2023 by Anne-Marie

-What you’ll love about this avocado deviled egg recipe is how it takes a party classic – deviled eggs – and makes it healthier (and more delicious) by substituting avocado and plain yogurt for mayonnaise.
+This green deviled eggs recipe takes a party classic like deviled eggs.
+And it turns it into healthy deviled eggs by substituting avocado and plain yogurt for mayonnaise.

-So much more appetizing than adding green food coloring to scrambled eggs, which usually ends up more gray than green.
+That's way more inviting than adding green food coloring to scrambled eggs.

-Game Day: Does your favorite team wear green?
-Make avocado deviled eggs with no mayo as a game day appetizer!
+Does your favorite team wear green?
+Make avocado deviled eggs with no mayo as a game day appetizer.

 The best way to make hard boiled eggs

-Here’s the best way to cook hard boil eggs for deviled eggs that I’ve found.
+Here's the best way to cook hard boil eggs for deviled eggs.

-2. Place pan on stove and bring water to a boil.
+2. Place pan on the stove and bring water to a boil.